xpero39/xpero39.github.io/about.md

 #### 2016 - Web Application Developer - Cirencester College, United Kingdom

-In Cirencester I developed and application for the College website which lets students decide which course they want to take and which courses they should take to have a career of their choosing.
+In Cirencester I developed an application for the College website which lets students decide which course they want to take and which courses they should take to have a career of their choosing.

 Tech stack: PHP, MySQL, HTML, CSS, JavaScript, jQuery, Bootstrap